draftbox-co/gatsby-ghost-novela-theme/README.md

 A Gatsby theme plugin for creating blogs from headless Ghost CMS.

 Turn your Ghost blog into a lightning fast static website.
-This Gatsby theme is a frontend replacement of the Ghost handlebars engine featuring the standard Ghost Casper skin and functionality.
+This Gatsby theme is a frontend replacement of the Ghost handlebars engine featuring the standard Ghost Novela skin and functionality.
 All content is sourced from a headless Ghost CMS.

 > This theme is being used at [Draftbox](https://draftbox.co).
 Get lightning fast, secure front-end for your WordPress or Ghost blog, in 5 minutes or less, without coding.
 For our fellow devs, we also provide code export feature.